 Hopefully this article will have given you some idea of what DNS filtering is, and more importantly how it can be used to help reduce the amount of undesirable web content that your kids can access (either accidentally or deliberately).
 There are admittedly commercial “black boxes” available that you just plug into your router which provides a content filtered wifi hotspot plus other parental controls.
 The joy of DNS filtering is that it can be implemented relatively easily, requires no further input once it has been implemented, and best of all is free of charge.
 As there are some limitations with it then you should probably only regard it as a first line of defence, rather than being the ultimate solution to protecting your kids online.

 Please note that the information in the article is based solely on my own limited experience, so I would strongly suggest that you do some research on the topic to confirm for yourself whether anything in this article is true or not!
 You can get more information on any of the DNS providers from their website.

 Finally, it would be remiss of me not to mention the fact that no matter how well you try to shield your kids from the evils of the internet, this is no guarantee that they will not be exposed to undesirable content somewhere outside of your control.
 No matter what technological solution you may use to help limit their exposure, it is inevitable that they will at some stage see things that you would prefer that they didn’t.
 In such an instance the only fallback option is to do some old-school parenting.
 Thankfully there are plenty of resources available on the web to help parents through this process.
-The aptly named website The Porn Conversation (www.thepornconversation.org) has downloadable guides for various age groups which give suggestions on how to talk to kids about this topic.
+Sites such as internetmatters.org, betterinternetforkids.eu or webwise.ie have a range of resources to help guide parents on how best to do this.